Celebrate accomplishments and get feedback after a sprint

 Related: How to Run a Sprint Review Meeting + Template

-With MURAL’s sprint review template, you can integrate Jira or Azure DevOps to import tasks and issues to plan and prioritize the next tasks.
+With Mural’s sprint review template, you can integrate Jira or Azure DevOps to import tasks and issues to plan and prioritize the next tasks.
 Once the sprint review has finished, you can export the tasks back to Jira and Azure DevOps.

-Sharing ideas and tasks is easy with MURAL’s team collaboration tools and features.
+Sharing ideas and tasks is easy with Mural’s team collaboration tools and features.
 You can drag and drop sticky notes and group ideas and work together to align goals and thoughts to set up the next sprint for success.

-Each task can be clearly identified and grouped with MURAL’s features that allow shapes and colors to be flexible to suit your sprint’s needs.
+Each task can be clearly identified and grouped with Mural’s features that allow shapes and colors to be flexible to suit your sprint’s needs.
 This helps your team focus on the important tasks at hand and differentiate tasks and responsibilities from one another.